s-andrews/codonuse/README.md

 For a more complete analysis you can run:

 ```
-python3 codonuse.py --outfile test_data/all_drosophila_cai.txt --gc=53 drosophila test_data/all_drosophila.fa
+python3 codonuse.py --outfile test_data/drosophila_cai.txt --gc=53 --threads=4 drosophila test_data/drosophila.fa
 ```

-This will generate output for all protein coding genes in the drosophila genome.
+This will generate output for a larger collection of protein coding genes in the drosophila genome.